-What is Suzu-yaki?
-Beautiful Black Pottery in Japan, woke up from a 500-year sleep (English Version) About 珠洲焼(SUZUYAKI)
+【What is SUZUYAKI? 】Beautiful Black Pottery in Japan, Woke up from a 500-year sleep About 珠洲焼 (SUZU WARE)

 Hello, We are SHIHA TEAPOT SHOP in Japan.
 This is the story of Suzu ware (Suzu-yaki) .
 We introduce beauty of Suzu-yaki, comparing modern and medieval Suzu-yaki.